1. Education

 (Harrison Ford as Rusty Sabich in Presumed Innocent, 1990)

-3. That clauses after verbs such as ask, demand, insist, propose, request, and suggest:
+3. That clauses after verbs making commands or requests (including ask, demand, insist, propose, request, and suggest):

 "I demand that he leave at once."